Ellis-Ayikwei/AirBnB_clone/README.md

 - base_model.py - The BaseModel class from which future classes will be derived

 ## Authors
-Ayako James
+Ayako James.
-Ellis Armah Ayikwei
+Ellis Armah Ayikwei.

 ## License
 Public Domain.
 No copy write protection.